Published by Christina Riley. Last Updated on February 25, 2024.

-- Southern on Main (102 E Main St): Enjoy steamed mussels, tasty steaks, exquisitely breaded local fish, an extensive wine list, and sonker at Southern on Main, an upscale yet welcoming downtown restaurant.
+- Southern on Main (102 E Main St): Enjoy steamed mussels, tasty steaks, exquisitely breaded local fish, an extensive wine list, and sonker at Southern on Main.
+This is an upscale yet welcoming downtown restaurant.
 For those of you unfamiliar with sonker, it’s a delicious must-order dessert native to Surry County.

 Elkin also boasts two North Carolina breweries—Angry Troll Brewing and Skull Camp Brewery.
 Here’s a closer look at both of them.